 Do I need all the latest equipment ?

 No, the club will provide everything you need.

 The club has a good selection of bolt action, single shot and semi-automatic .22 rifles, air rifles and air pistols which are available to probationary and full members to shoot.
-Targets are available to purchase.

 Precision shooting is fun, but intense.
 What other disciplines do you offer?